myspc-development/art-test/tailwind-integration.md

 ### Update Your Build Process

-Configure your bundler (Webpack, Vite, etc.) to process Tailwind’s CSS file and output to public/tailwind.css.
+Configure your bundler (Webpack, Vite, etc.) to process Tailwind’s CSS file and output to `assets/css/tailwind.css` so it matches the plugin's existing structure.

 Update tailwind.config.js to include all relevant file paths: